 Double-dapple occurs when both parents are dappled, and the puppy receives two pattern genes for dapple.
 It can cause partially or completely deaf and/or blind dogs, but they may also be just fine.
 We had a double-dapple sire (Casper) who was perfect and produced perfect puppies!
 (He was also brindle and piebald - he had it all!)

 Piebald is any base-color plus white, producing the appearance of a pinto or paint horse, and the white can cover nearly all of the dog, half & half, or just a small area.
 A completely white adult dachshund is EXTREMELY RARE; most white babies turn some shade of cream as they grow up.

 Sable is only found in red dogs, because it involves having both red and black on each hair-shaft.
 It won't show on a black dog, and black is NEVER found on chocolate, isabella, or blue.
 Wild boar is completely different from the other colors - it involves having three or more colors randomly placed on each hair-shaft, in distinct zones, producing an all-over grizzled coloration.
 Read the Breed Standard for more information.

 We at Flickennel reserve the right to withhold the sale of any puppy without explanation.
 If we feel for whatever reason that a puppy is not a good candidate for adoption, we will not sell that puppy.

-DUE TO THE NATURE OF ITS CONTENT - UPCOMING LITTERS OF PUPPIES -
+DUE TO THE NATURE OF ITS CONTENT - NEW LITTERS OF PUPPIES -

 THIS PAGE IS UNDER CONSTANT RECONSTRUCTION!!